ChristopherRWilliams/RWP_Python_moments/README.md

 Place the Python code from this repository into the directory: py_files

 # Input Source Data
 Go to the US Department of Energy (DOE) Atmospheric Radiation Measurement (ARM) program Data Discovery (https://adc.arm.gov/discovery/#/) and download the precipitation mode RWP spectra (http://dx.doi.org/10.5439/1025129).

-Place this input files into the directory: rwp_precip_spec
+Place the downloaded input soure files into the directory: rwp_precip_spec

 # Output netCDF files
 The generated netCDF files will be placed into the directory: nc_precip_crw0